4 Better Ways to Approach Audio Narration in eLearning

 Audio can bring your elearning alive.
 Whether it’s a ‘guide on the side’ taking your learner through the learning content, a professional narrator explaining the module’s key concepts or just a rockin’ soundtrack and well placed ambient background noise, sound makes your course engaging and a pleasure for you learner to complete.

 Of course like with most things if you don’t do it right, it can detract from your learner’s experience and be more of an impediment than a complement.
 Ever completed an eLearning module where the narrator read…EVERY…SINGLE…WORD….on the screen?
-You hit the next button with every fibre of your being to escape from the monotony, where even reading a PDF full of content would have been a preferable option?
-Yep been there with you.
+So first lets look

 AUDIO FAIL #1 – Mandatory audio narration that repeats EVERY word on the screen